Wall Street gives up gains after Germany bomb scare

 The healthy quarterly performance of Wal-Mart and Home Depot stood in contrast to results from department stores Macy's (M.N) and Nordstrom (JWN.N) last week that sent some retail stock sharply lower.

-"There's a shift in consumer behavior, but the consumer is still spending, said Steve Goldman, principal of Goldman Management in Short Hills, NJ.
+"There's a shift in consumer behaviour, but the consumer is still spending, said Steve Goldman, principal of Goldman Management in Short Hills, NJ.
 "They're just spending differently, whether on restaurants or travel."

 Home Depot rival Lowe's (LOW.N) rose 1.69 percent and Target (TGT.N) added 0.83 percent.
 Both report their quarterly results on Wednesday.